 But then I spend the hours that follow practically torturing myself about what I just ate.
 Will I wake up tomorrow heavier?
 Will I put that stone back on?

-d have shot back up to the weight I was a few weeks ago.
+Yes, it's likely that I will jump back on that scale and have shot back up to the weight I was a few weeks ago.

 But I also know that at any point, I can put on my exercise DVD, and fight through the eighty minute fitness DVD until the sweat soaks me, and I hit the shower feeling much better.